 Score = (max score) x (Lowest score/Actual score) (*in graph below)

 Putting some figures into this will demonstrate its use more clearly.
 Let's say the price element is 40% of the overall score (the other 60% being awarded for various quality elements); Tender A bids £425, Tender B bids £500.
 Tender A scores 40% x 425/425, ie 40%.
 Tender B scores 40% x 425/500, ie 34%.

 That looks okay, the score of the higher priced tender is reduced from the full score available and a tender that's even higher priced will score even less (try it, a £600 tender will score only 28.33%).
 And for many procurers this seems to be quite acceptable.
-However, see what happens when the price bid is nearly twice that of the lowest priced.
-Let's try Tender C who bids £849.
-In this case the score is a fraction over 20%.
-If Tender D goes up to just £850, the score falls to nought!
-This tender will score 0%.
-That last £1 has cost the tenderer 20%.
+However, see what happens when the price bid is twice that of the lowest priced.
+Let's try Tender C who bids £850.
+In this case the score is 20%.
+If Tender D goes up to £1000, the score only falls to 17%.
 It gets worse.
-If Tender E bids £1000 they also score 0% and if Tender F bids £100,000 they also score 0%!
+If Tender E bids £100,000 they still score 0.17%.

 Score = (max score) - (((Actual score - Lowest score)/Lowest score) x Max score) (**in graph below)

 Putting in the scores for the Tenders A - F we get:

 A £425 40% (was 40%)

 Putting this on a graph the difference can be seen graphically, and the linear nature of the alternative formula can also be clearly seen.

 This linear approach does mean that some tenders score negative values in the price score but this reflects the cost benefit of lower tenders much more accurately.
 This approach is not new but it is also not widely used.
 The comparative approach is more easily explained but is inequitable.